pstorli/SafeToFly/README.md

   0000 Added code to determine gps location.
   0000 Added DarkSky key to local properties using BuildConfig, for safety.
-  0000 Determined City, State and Zip from lat/lon using android.location.Geocoder
+  0000 Determined City, State and Zip from lat/lon using android.location.Geocoder 0000 Added support for landscape mode
+       added new safe_to_fly_fragment.xml to layout-land and new dimens.xml in values-land

 Known Issues: